nnnnat/ToDo2/README.md

 ```
 ### Javascript & SCSS

-If you'd like to make changes to the frontend you'll need to run a few commands from the project root in terminal
+If you'd like to make changes to the frontend you'll need to run a few commands from the `www/` directory in terminal

 for devin
 ```